telepresenceio/telepresence.io/docs/pre-release/reference/architecture.md

 The Telepresence Daemon runs on a developer's workstation and is its main point of communication with the cluster's network.
 All requests from and to the cluster go through the Daemon, which communicates with the Traffic Manager.

+## Telepresence Pro Daemon
+When you `telepresence login`, Telepresence recommends downloading the Telepresence Pro Daemon.
+This replaces the open source User Daemon and provides additional features including:
+* Creating intercepts on your local machine from Ambassador Cloud.

 ## Traffic Manager

 The Traffic Manager is the central point of communication between Traffic Agents in the cluster and Telepresence Daemons